pg-format/pgraphs/docs/pg-grammar.md

 ![](Direction.svg)

 A **label** is an identifier preceded by whitespace and a colon.
-Simple space is allowed between colon and the identifier:
+Space is allowed between colon and the identifier:

 ![](Label.svg)